SeraVault/isotopeiq-satellite/USER_GUIDE.md

 ### Viewing Baselines

 The baselines table shows device name, when the baseline was established, and which user or process established it.
-Filter by device using the dropdown.
+Filter by device using the autocomplete field.

 ### Baseline Viewer